UMajumder/2022-23_Layoffs_EDA/README.md

 I have used this following dataset available on Kaggle for my work:https://www.kaggle.com/datasets/salimwid/technology-company-layoffs-20222023-data

-The data cocnists of layoff detals since 2022, and consists of the following variables:
+The data consists of layoff detals since 2022, and consists of the following variables:

 Company: Name of the company